Time-periodic weak solutions for an incompressible Newtonian fluid interacting with an elastic plate: Introduction

 \subsection{State of the art}

 The study of the interaction between fluids and solids from a mathematical point of view has received a lot of interest in the last years.
 Several difficulties occur when studying these interactions.
 This includes among others the changes of the Eulerian domain in time, the choice of appropriate coupling (boundary) conditions or the respective concepts of weak solutions.
 The interaction with elastic solids, in particular, turned out to be particularly difficult due to the mixed parabolic-hyperbolic nature of the system, see also \cite{Bou05, RV14} and the references therein.
-In particular due to the variable-in-time Eulerian geometry the matter of periodic solutions in that frame-work seems rather untouched.
+It seems that due to the variable-in-time Eulerian geometry the matter of periodic solutions in that frame-work seems rather untouched.

-In contrast, the literature for cyindrical time-space domains the existence of periodic solutions for incompressible Navier-Stokes systems is vast and we refer to \cite{GK18} where several results are surveyed.
+In contrast, the literature for cylindrical time-space domains the existence of periodic solutions for incompressible Navier-Stokes systems is vast and we refer to \cite{GK18} where several results are surveyed.
 A first existence result was shown in~\cite{Pr63} .
 Here, the periodicity is obtained at the discrete (Galerkin) level, by solving the corresponding ODE with a time-periodic condition; the latter objective is achieved by noticing that such a solution appears as a fixed point of the function that maps initial values to the endpoint values of the corresponding solutions.
 This strategy has proved to be quite robust and actually it was recently employed in \cite{Ab20} in order to prove weak time-periodic solutions for a class of non-Newtonian fluids.
 The so-far available literature on fluid-structure interactions seems to be restricted to rigid body motions moving periodically inside a Navier-Stokes fluid.
 See the seminal works by Galdi at all~\cite{GS06, G13, G20, G20-2} and the references therein.
-See also \cite{BGM19}. \\
+See also \cite{BGM19}. \\ {Further, we wish to mention the following recent works, where a similar set up is considered, but strong solutions are studied \cite{CK21,FKTW21}. }